jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 The purpose of learning is to eradicate ignorance.
 The problem is that ignorance is mocked.
 Ironically, this makes the student apprehensive to admit ignorance about something, increasing the likelihood that they remain that way.

-The best way a teacher can improve their student's results is to [let them fail](https://www.insidehighered.com/views/2016/08/16/students-focus-too-much-grades-detriment-learning-essay){: target="_blank" rel="noopener noreferrer"}.
+The best way a teacher can improve their student’s results is to&nbsp;[let them fail](https://www.insidehighered.com/views/2016/08/16/students-focus-too-much-grades-detriment-learning-essay){: target="_blank" rel="noopener noreferrer"}.
 In academic settings, this is difficult because grades function more like a criminal record than a feedback mechanism.
 Kids really believe that getting a C in the 9th grade screws them for life.

 I’ve always enjoyed letting my students make mistakes.
 Even if we’re operating within a time constraint (only an hour for a tutoring session), I feel time used allowing the student to make mistakes is time well spent.